 How well insulation works is expressed by its R-value, which measures resistance to the flow of heat.
 The higher the R-value, the better it insulates per inch of thickness.

 The amount of insulation recommended for your home is dependent on where you live, but here are some general guidelines:

 - Attic Insulation: Houses in a cold climate should have a minimum of R-49 in the attic, which is equivalent to approximately 16″ of fiberglass insulation.
-Warmer climates only require an R-38, or about 12″.
+Warmer climates only require an R-38 or higher, or about 12″ or more.

 - Floor Insulation: While there are additional considerations—such as venting and moisture problems—to take into account when you insulate under floors, the United States Department of Energy recommends an R-25 rating in cold climates and an R-11 in warmer parts of the country.

 The R-value per inch for different types of insulation varies depending on the brand and how it was installed, but here are some general comparisons from the Department of Energy:

 |Fiberglass (batts)||2.9 – 3.8|

 |Polyicynene (foam)||3.6 – 4.3|